Governor’s Impaired Driving Policy Advisor

 Center and finally as the Chairman of the Carbon County Memorial Hospital.
 Mike worked in law enforcement for 24 years including 10 years as Chief of Police.
 He is a graduate of the Wyoming Law Enforcement Academy and the F.B.I.
 National Academy in Quantico, Virginia and Villanova Universities “Six Sigma program”.
 He holds numerous certifications and awards and is a recipient of the State of Wyoming’s “Peace Officer of the Year.”

-Mike and his wife Theresa have one daughter Nicole who is attending the Biology Program at the University of Wyoming.
+Mike and his wife Theresa have one daughter Nicole who attended the Biology Program at the University of Wyoming.